Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 icon: weapon/rifle
 ---

-> "A good blade’s worth more than any fire-spitter.
-A gun’s only as strong as its powder and steel, but a sword or an axe?
-Aye, that’s as strong as the arm that swings it—and there’s no arm stronger than a dwarf’s!" – *A Dwarven Blacksmith*
+> "A good blade's worth more than any fire-spitter.
+A gun's only as strong as its powder and steel, but a sword or an axe?
+Aye, that's as strong as the arm that swings it—and there's no arm stronger than a dwarf's!" – *A Dwarven Blacksmith*

 # Firearms